Clients appreciate Michael's creative, timely and cost-effective solutions to complex construction and real estate litigation.

-Michael helps clients resolve complex business disputes efficiently and cost effectively.
-His novel approach to such cases often includes pre-lawsuit mediation and case evaluation and the extensive use of ADR and mini-trials confined to the essential issues in dispute.
+Michael helps clients resolve complex construction and real estate disputes efficiently and cost effectively.
+His novel approach to such cases often includes pre-lawsuit mediation and case evaluation, and the extensive use of ADR and mini-trials confined to the essential issues in dispute.
 Every effort is made to resolve disputes at an early stage as opposed to traditional, costly litigation.
-When cases cannot be resolved quickly, Michael leads the litigation effort vigorously and tenaciously always with an eye toward demonstrating to the opposing party and tribunal the lack of merit to his adversary’s position.
+When cases cannot be resolved quickly, Michael leads the litigation effort vigorously and tenaciously, always with an eye toward demonstrating to the opposing party and tribunal the lack of merit to his adversary’s position.

 Prior to joining the firm, Michael served as Senior Counsel to the Resolution Trust Corporation (RTC), the federal agency created by Congress in 1989 to resolve the savings and loan crises.
 In that capacity, he directed the litigation efforts of the staff in over 50,000 lawsuits, oversaw the negotiation and documentation of complex acquisitions of failed financial institutions, and advised the RTC division directors and deputies in all aspects of the operation of a federal agency.
-Before joining the RTC, Michael served as a Senior Attorney with the Federal Deposit Insurance Corporation (FDIC) in Washington, D.C.
 His government experience also included the drafting of major legislation and implementing regulations governing the operation of federal agencies.

-Counsel to Fortune 100 company in complex multi-party construction litigation concerning damages to natural gas turbine generator.
+Lead Counsel to Fortune 100 company in complex multi-party construction litigation concerning damages to a natural gas turbine generator in a power plant at a federal government facility.

-Counsel to NYSE listed data center Reit in dispute over project development with competing data center developer.
+Counsel to NYSE data center REIT in dispute over project development with competing data center developer and in federal court action challenging a $340 million land acquisition.

 Counsel to both government and non-government clients in Inspector General Audits and investigations as well as Congressional investigations.

-Extensive experience in representing financial institutions, court appointed agents and trustees in real estate workouts, asset acquisitions, and sales.
-These transactions involve luxury hotels, real estate developments, and other significant business assets.
+Extensive experience in representing major corporations, court-appointed receivers and trustees in construction and development disputes and real estate workouts.
+These transactions involve luxury hotels, power plants, government buildings, a foreign embassy and other significant business assets.
 In addition, Michael has extensive experience in appeals, primarily at the federal level.
 In fact, he has argued more than 30 appeals in nearly every federal circuit across the country.

 News & Insights

-Michael has spoken at numerous seminars and public meetings on topics related to complex litigation involving commercial and mortgage banking and financial institution insolvency.
+Michael has spoken at numerous seminars and public meetings on topics related to complex litigation involving construction and real prospect disputes.

 Professional & Civic Activities